-In this guide you will learn how strings instruments work, the different types as well as a complete list of string instruments.
+In this guide, you will learn how strings instruments work, the different types of string instruments, and a complete list of string instruments.

-Stringed instruments are one of the most popular choices for musicians because they can produce sound with great clarity.
+Stringed instruments are one of the most popular choices for musicians, because they can produce unique variations of sound with great clarity.

-The following guide will help you understand some of the different types of string instruments that exist, where they come from and what they sound like.
+The following guide will help you understand some of the different types of string instruments, where they come from, and what gives them their unique sounds.

 How String Instruments Work & Produce Sound

 String instruments, or chordophones, are musical devices that create sound by exciting the strings.

 The sounds, or notes, culminate in a musical composition by their arrangement and artistic execution.

 The combination of materials that comprise an instrument is what delivers the different sounds that are unique to each string instrument.

 To play a note of music is the act of exciting vibrations from different strings.